PovertyAction/data_pipeline/README.md

 # Introduction

-This repo provides general scripts to automatize data processing for IPA research projects.
+This repo provides general scripts to automate data processing for IPA research projects.
 In particular, we provide modules to:

 * Download data using SurveyCTO API
-* Cleaning and transforming data
+* Clean and transform data
 * Push data to Box using Box API
 * Push data to AWS S3 Buckets